petabridge/akka-bootcamp/src/Unit-2/lesson3/README.md

                     return; // noop
                 }

-                //unsubscribe the ChartingActor from receiving anymore updates _counterActors[unwatch.Counter].Tell(new UnsubscribeCounter(unwatch.Counter, _chartingActor));
+                // unsubscribe the ChartingActor from receiving anymore updates _counterActors[unwatch.Counter].Tell(new UnsubscribeCounter(unwatch.Counter, _chartingActor));

-                //remove this series from the ChartingActor
+                // remove this series from the ChartingActor _chartingActor.Tell(new ChartingActor.RemoveSeries(unwatch.Counter.ToString()));
-                _chartingActor.Tell(new ChartingActor.RemoveSeries(unwatch.Counter.ToString()));
             });
         }